ibx34/wrenchboat/.github/ISSUE_TEMPLATE/suggestions.md

 ---
-name: Redundant code
+name: Suggestions
-about: If you found redundant or useless code report it here.
+about: Suggest something to be added to the bot!
-title: I found redundant code
+title: ["SUGGESTION"]
 labels: Suggestion
 assignees: ''